theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: True if the value is present, false otherwise
   :rtype: Boolean

-.. py:function:: ConvertToBooleanArray(array i_arrValues, variable o_blnSuccessfullyConverted)
+.. ven:function:: ConvertToBooleanArray(array i_arrValues, variable o_blnSuccessfullyConverted)

   This function converts the input array to an array with boolean values.
 If it is not possible to convert one or more values of the input array, the output will be false and the output array will be empty.
 Cannot interact with strings, will convert a non-zero int or float into a 1, and will turn a 0 float into a 0.